Access

 WeChat & Alipay

-Inter-city buses are a little more complicated and often require ticket buying through mini-apps, which requires a bit of local knowledge on which companies to use, pickup and drop off points, etc. I’d ask a hotel staff to help with this, or see if any of the above options are possible first.
+Inter-city buses are a little more complicated and often require purchases through mini-apps, which requires a bit of local knowledge on which companies to use, pick-up and drop-off points, etc. I’d ask a hotel staff to help with this, or see if any of the above options are possible first.

 AccommodationsJust like ride-hailing options, there are also many ways to book hotels.
 However, I’d stick with Trip.com to keep things simple.
 Both the web and mobile interfaces are easy to navigate, and they’ve been very reliable during all my travels so far.